deanrad/rxfx/service/README.md

 - You are tired of async errors breaking the view layer, or the app as a whole, as more effects get added to your app.
 - You find tests take too long to run when they have to be called through the view layer, and you want something that is testable independent of the view.

-## When is it time to introduce 𝗥𝘅𝑓𝑥?
 In short - if you believe there is a more concise, more airtight, race-condition-proof way to do async, you may have found it right here in an  𝗥𝘅𝑓𝑥 service or bus listener.

-_Note: For help consuming services in React, see [`@rxfx/react`](https://github.com/deanrad/rxfx/tree/main/react).
-For Angular, Svelte, and other frameworks, the vanilla JS code below will probably suffice._

 # Example Usage